How Many Times Do You Visit The Cinema? UK Cinema Attendance 1935 - 2018...

 It is clear from the statistics that, despite the rise of home cinemas and streaming services (Netflix, Amazon Prime, Apple TV to name but a few), the cinema going experience does have a place in twenty-first century life.

-Alongside the multiplexes, mega IMAX screens and 4DX experiences that serve a family after the latest blockbuster, sit local cinemas (such as our local, The Odyssey), operated with passion and providing a very special and luxurious service.
+Alongside the multiplexes, mega IMAX screens and 4DX experiences that serve a family looking for the latest blockbuster, sit local cinemas (such as our local, The Odyssey), operated with passion and providing a very special and luxurious service.

 Long may they both continue as we start another decade of cinema.